HoussenMoshine/builder-blueprint-buildcraft/README.md

 Structure of the blueprint folder
 ----------------

-Each blueprint folder will have the blueprint file (.bpt), a screenshot of the structure and the credits if you are not the the author of the build.
+Each blueprint folder will have the blueprint file (.bpt), a screenshot of the structure and the credits if you are not the author of the build.
 You must give a link to the author and the project as well.
+While downloading the blueprint, click on Raw because the Save as link option don't work.